-We predicted the number of false switches and false optima in each fitness landscape using the measures defined in Section 3 above and an approximate ε distribution defined by sampling 5000 differences between neighbors' real fitness values.
+We predicted the number of false switches and false optima in each fitness landscape using the measures defined in Section 3 above and an approximate $\epsilon$ -distribution defined by sampling 5000 differences between neighbors' real fitness values.
 Then we observed the real probability of false switches being created by noise by testing 10,000 pairs of neighboring points, which were evaluated before and after varying amounts of Gaussian noise was added.
-Similarly, we used a Monte Carlo method (testing 10,000 points) to estimate the real probability that a point becomes a false optima as a result of differing magnitudes of Gaussian noise.
-As shown in figure 4, the formulas we derived for these two measures
+Similarly, we used a Monte Carlo method (testing 10,000 points) to estimate the real probability that a point becomes a false optimum as a result of differing magnitudes of Gaussian noise.
+As shown in Figure 4, the formulas we derived for these two measures closely approximate the directly observed measures.